|Rating:||8.1 / 10|

 Merrell has done an excellent job to upgrade to the FST 2 and has only added 22 grams in total to the weight (of a size 14US).
 While the changes aren’t huge Merrell has listened to users and from my perspective has made a good shoe even better.
 If you are considering a trail shoe for hiking and have an average width foot then this is definitely one worth putting in the mix.

-You can purchase Merrell Moab FST 2 Men’s Shoes online from Merrill Australia
+You can purchase Merrell Moab FST 2 Men’s Shoes online from Amazon USA

 If you have worn the Merrell Moab FST 2 shoes or if you have questions, we’d like to hear from you.
 Post your comment or question below

 Merrell Moab FST 2